Astronaut, college coach among thousands of ballot write-ins

 An Associated Press analysis found more than 20,000 uncertified write-in votes were cast in the eight of Ohio's 10 largest counties for which data is available.
 That well exceeds the roughly 16,000 combined votes cast statewide for 18 certified presidential write-ins, as reflected in final unofficial results.

-A scant 37 total write-in votes for president were cast in Ohio in 2012, according to the Secretary of State's website.
+Ohio logged a scant 37 total write-in votes for president in 2012, according to the Secretary of State's website.

 Voters' ineligible presidential picks are difficult to determine.
 Most counties contacted by the AP said they don't keep lists, because the uncertified write-in votes don't count and aren't required to be tallied or reported to the state.